shohinsan/sjsu_cmpe_131/alpha/Specification.md

 ### 19. Visualize Hours Worked and Projects
 ### Non-functional Requirements
 ### Summary
-- The user will have the ability to view their hours worked and projects on a time chart
+- Ability for users to view their hours worked and projects on a time chart
-## Actors
+### Actors
-- User
+- {User}
 ### Preconditions
-- User is logged in
+- {User} is logged in
-- Has hours worked
+- {User} has hours worked
-- Has project
+- {User} has project
 ### Triggers
-- User requires information about their work hours
+- {User} requires information about their work hours
 ### Primary Sequence
-- User clicks “Add Visualize Hours Worked and Projects”
+- {User} clicks “Add Visualize Hours Worked and Projects”
-- System prompts user to input hour(s) worked
+- System prompts {User} to input hour(s) worked
-- System prompts user to input project(s)
+- System prompts {User} to input project(s)
 - System generates timetable visualizer
 ### Primary Postconditions
-- User will be able to view hours worked and projects on a time chart
+- {User} will be able to view hours worked and projects on a time chart
 ### Alternate Sequences
 - Invalid time display error
 ### Alternate Trigger
 - First time using visualize hours worked and projects
 ### Alternate Postconditions
-- User does not have hours worked and projects
+- {User} does not have hours worked and projects

 ---